ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 # Session Termination

-An WebTransport session over HTTP/3 is considered terminated when either endpoint closes the stream associated with the CONNECT request that initiated the session.
+A WebTransport session over HTTP/3 is considered terminated when either endpoint closes the stream associated with the CONNECT request that initiated the session.
 Upon learning about the session being terminated, the endpoint MUST stop sending new datagrams and reset all of the streams associated with